-- Review and making recommendations to the Board for approval of the Terms of Reference of the Risk Committee, Asset and Liability Committee, Credit Committee and Compliance and Operational Risk Management Committee - Review of the quarterly report on risk exposures and risk management activities of the Bank - Review of the Bank's climate risk stress test results - Review and making recommendations to the Board for approval of the Risk Appetite Statement, Internal Capital Adequacy Assessment Process ("ICAAP") and Slavery and Human Trafficking Statement under the UK Modern Slavery Act 2015 - Review and making recommendations to the Board for approval of the high-level risk-related policies of the Bank including but not limited to, Business Continuity Planning Policy, Capital Policy, Policy on Liquidity Risk Management, Products and Services Governance Policy - Review and approval of the Compliance Policy, Customer Acceptance and Anti-money Laundering and Counter-terrorist Financing Policy, Sanctions Policy, Information Security Policy, Operational Risk Management Policy, ICAAP Stress-testing Methodology and Stress-testing Policy, and etc. - Review and approval of the internal capital targets and internal leverage ratio targets of the Group for 2022 and beyond - Review of reports on anti-money laundering related matters - Review of reports on the independent assessment of the Bank's information and technology system related to its emerging and existing e-banking services
+- Review and making recommendations to the Board for approval of the Terms of Reference of the Risk Committee, Asset and Liability Committee, Credit Committee and Compliance and Operational Risk Management Committee, and review of reports from these committees - Review of the guarterly report on risk exposures and risk management activities of the Bank - Review and making recommendations to the Board for approval of the Risk Appetite Statement, Internal Capital Adequacy Assessment Process ("ICAAP") and Slavery and Human Trafficking Statement under the UK Modern Slavery Act 2015 - Review and making recommendations to the Board for approval of the Climate Risk Management Framework - Review and making recommendations to the Board for approval of the high-level risk-related policies of the Bank including but not limited to, Business Continuity Planning Policy, Capital Policy, Policy on Liquidity Risk Management, Products and Services Governance Policy - Review and approval of the Compliance Policy, Customer Acceptance and Anti-money Laundering and Counter-terrorist Financing Policy, Sanctions Policy, Risk Management Framework for Cybersecurity & IT Governance, Information Security Policy, Stress-testing Policy, Fair Valuation Policy for Financial Instruments of the Bank, and policies of U.S. Branches' related to Bank Secrecy Act/Anti-money Laundering, Third Party Relationship Management, and etc. - Review and approval of the internal capital targets and internal leverage ratio targets of the Group for 2023 and beyond - Review of reports on anti-money laundering related matters - Review of annual due diligence review report of critical/high risk vendors by U.S. Branches - Review of reports on the independent assessment of the Bank's information and technology system related to its emerging and existing e-banking services